 Lecture times: Thursday, meridian to 9th period

-DP requirements: Attendance at and completion of all assignments with a minimum average of 40%, a minimum class test average of 35% and an 80% lecture attendance record.
+DP requirements: Attendance at and completion of all assignments with a minimum average of 40%, a minimum class test average of 35%.

 Assessment: Assignments count 40%, examination of 3 hours counts 60% (sub-minimum 40%).